ItsJonQ/genki/README.md

 ### Step 1: Bring it in 💪

-Require genki into your `.js` file:
+Require Genki into your `.js` file:

 ```js
 var expect = require('chai').expect; // Not necessary, but chai is nice